scandum/crumsort/README.md

 Performance
 -----------
 Crumsort will begin to outperform fluxsort on random data right around 1,000,000 elements.
-Since it runs on 512 elements of auxiliary memory the sorting of ordered data will be slower for larger arrays.
+Since it runs on 512 elements of auxiliary memory the sorting of ordered data will be slower than fluxsort for larger arrays.

 Because of the partitioning scheme crumsort is slower than pdqsort when sorting long doubles.
 Fixing this is on my todo list.